lusm554/document-text-search-engine/README.md

 * [License](#license)

 ## About
 A simple search engine for document texts.
-The data is stored in a database, the search index is in elastic.
+The data is stored in a database, the search index is in elastic. <br>
+<b> Technical task</b> u can find in [tech-task.pdf](tech-task.pdf)

 ### **Database structure:**
 * `id` – unique identifier for every doc;